Heart of New England Council

-The Heart of New England Council is a Boy Scouts of America council serving Cub Scout packs, Scouts BSA troops, Exploring posts and Venturing crews in central Massachusetts with administrative support, program resources, activities, events, and camping properties.
+The Heart of New England Council is a Scouting America council serving Cub Scout packs, Scouts BSA troops, Exploring posts and Venturing crews in central Massachusetts with administrative support, program resources, activities, events, and camping properties.

 History

 The Heart of New England Council was formed in 2018 from the merge of Nashua Valley Council and Mohegan Council.

 Mohegan Council served the greater Worcester area and southern Worcester County.
 Nashua Valley Council was formed in 1965 from the merge of Wachusett Council and Fitchburg Area Council.
 On May 30, 2018, the Nashua Valley Council annual meeting approved a proposal to merge.
 The Mohegan Council annual meeting approved their proposal to merge on May 31, 2018.